willdalh/ml-course/README.md

 - Follow the instructions in the terminal output.
 - Select `concepts.ipynb` when seen in the browser.

+#### Alternative 2: Jupyter Notebook in VSCode (Docker + devcontainer) **Recommended**

+The repository includes a `devcontainer.json` file that VSCode will detect and prompt to build.
+The necessary extensions for running Jupyter Notebooks in VSCode is then automatically installed.

-### Running through Google Colab
+### Running in the cloud (Google Colab)
 If your computer does not have a dedicated graphics card installed, but you want to test the code with a GPU, you can run it through Google Colab.
-You need a Google account for this.
+You need a Google account for this, but the service is free.

 - Open https://colab.research.google.com/github/willdalh/deep-learning-concepts/blob/main/concepts.ipynb.
 - Select `Runtime` in the navigation bar.